 In August 2016, we were given the green light by NHS Improvement to establish a ‘foundation group’ which will help drive innovation and improvement across the NHS.
 Northumbria Foundation Group has been created to help us share our knowledge, expertise and support to other NHS organisations across the country.
 For more information and to see the services on offer click here.

-We are one of the largest employers in the North East with almost 9,500 dedicated members of staff.
+We are one of the largest employers in the North East with around 9,500 dedicated members of staff.
 Our employees helped make us the best place to work in the NHS 2015.

 We aim to attract, develop and retain the best people available in every area of our organisation regardless of age, gender, disability, race or sexuality.